VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 In this example, we create a new section in the browser window that keeps track of the document title.
 We do this by passing a string of HTML, in which a `span` tag has a specific 'title' ID that we can use later.
 We then adds an event listener so that when the currently displayed document change, our custom section will update and render the title.

 The `addBrowserExtension` also has an equivalent for the search window, which is called `addSearchWindowExtension`.
-It has the same behaviour, except on difference for the buttons elements : the callback does not pass the displayed document as parameter, but the list of filtered documents.
+It has the same behaviour, except one difference for the buttons elements : the callback does not pass the displayed document as parameter, but the list of filtered documents.

 #### Adding a new window

-The addition of a new window for documents is made through the `AbstractDocumentWindow` class (in the `View` folder) that represents a window responsible for display document data, and interacting with the document provider.
+The addition of a new window for documents is made through the `AbstractDocumentWindow` class (in the `View` folder) that represents a window responsible for displaying document data, and interacting with the document provider.
 The base code inside the extending window should look like like this :

 ```js
 export class ExtensionWindow extends AbstractDocumentWindow {